-The Federal Employee’s Group Life Insurance Act (“FEGLIA”) is a group life insurance program for federal employees.
+The Federal Employee’s Group Life Insurance Act (“FEGLIA”) is a group life insurance program providing benefits for federal employees.
 It is the largest group life insurance program in the world, covering over 4 million federal employees and retirees.
 The Office of Personal Management (“OPM”) operates as the federal government’s human resources arm with respect to employee benefits.
 OPM has contracted with private life insurance companies to provide the life insurance benefit.

 Employees enrolled in FEGLIA can select a beneficiary to receive the death benefit.
 In the absence of a valid beneficiary designation, FEGLIA provides an order of preference for the death benefit, starting with the surviving spouse.
 In the absence of a surviving spouse, the death benefit is paid to the children or other descendants of the FEGLIA participant.